 “I can sit in one spot as long as it feels good.
 That’s what the dinners have been about, and people have felt that, but it’s the full experience of the property in general — you’re here, you’re immersed in it.
 It’s about sinking into a place.”

-Back in 2019, Turchi brought Tyler Brown and Andrew Klamar, the Southall chefs who conceived and brought the Ramblings to life, into the studio to cut a record that might capture the spirit of what their collaboration had evolved into.
+Back in 2019, Turchi brought Andrew Klamar, one of the Southall chefs who conceived and brought the Ramblings to life, into the studio to cut a record that might capture the spirit of the event.
 They cut the tracks for vinyl live, with the band playing together in one room.

 “We wanted it to be like the Ramblings as much as possible, in terms of pure performance — no second takes, no overdubs, no editing, just loose and warm,” Turchi says.
 “That’s what the food and the service and all the elements of the vibe are about.
 I listen to those recordings today and I get that same feeling, energetic but relaxing in their own way too.
 It just feels right.”